josh/overcast-sonos/README.md

 Listen to your Overcast podcasts on Sonos.

 Just want to try it out?
-[Follow these setup instructions to register the unofficial Overcast service on your Sonos system](http://overcast-sonos.herokuapp.com/setup.php).
+[Follow these setup instructions to register the Overcast service on your Sonos system](http://overcast-sonos.herokuapp.com/setup.php).

 ## Questions and Answers